Initial Australian inquiry into Bondi Beach shooting calls for counter-terrorism reforms

 Sign up now: Get insights on Asia's fast-moving developments

-SYDNEY, April 30 - An interim report into last year's Bondi Beach mass shooting on Thursday advised increased security around Jewish public events and further gun reforms among 14 initial recommendations, but found Australia's legal and regulatory frameworks did not hinder security agencies in preventing or responding to the attack.
+SYDNEY – An interim report into 2025’s Bondi Beach mass shooting on April 30 advised increased security around Jewish public events and further gun reforms among 14 initial recommendations, but found Australia’s legal and regulatory frameworks did not hinder security agencies in preventing or responding to the attack.

 “This is as the government envisaged – that the first task of the Royal Commission, the priority, was to look at the security elements of these issues,” he said.

-Five of the recommendations remain classified due to sensitive national security concerns, Albanese added.
+Five of the recommendations remain classified due to sensitive national security concerns, Mr Albanese added.

+The attack at Bondi Beach stunned Australia, a country known for its strict gun laws, and prompted widespread calls for enhanced measures against anti-Semitism and tighter firearm controls.

 The 154-page interim report recommends a comprehensive review of the country’s joint counter-terrorism teams, with findings to be submitted to police commissioners and the director-general of security within three months.